 In this example, this prompt appears:

-Note Any users that you create from the ACS web interface cannot automatically log in to the ACS CLI.
+Note Any users that you create from the Cisco NCS web interface cannot automatically log in to the Cisco NCS CLI.
 You must explicitly create users with access to the CLI.
-To create these users, you must log in to the CLI using the Admin account that you created during setup; then, enter the Configuration mode, and run the username command.
+To create these users, you must log in to the CLI using the Admin account that you created during setup; then, enter configuration mode, and run the username command.

-Before logging into the ACS CLI, ensure that you have completed the hardware installation and configuration process outlined in Before Accessing the ACS CLI.
+Before logging in to the Cisco NCS CLI, ensure that you have completed the hardware installation and configuration process outlined in Before Accessing the Cisco NCS CLI.

-To log into ACS server and access the CLI, use an SSH secure shell client or the console port.
+To log in to the Cisco NCS server and access the CLI, use an SSH secure shell client or the console port.
 You can log in from:

 Supported Hardware and Software Platforms

-The following valid terminal types can access ACS:
+The following valid terminal types can access the Cisco NCS:

 See the terminfo database for a complete listing.

-You can also access ACS through an SSH client or the console port.
+You can also access the Cisco NCS through an SSH client or the console port.

 Opening the CLI with Secure Shell

-Note To access the ACS CLI environment, use any SSH client that supports SSH v2.
+Note To access the Cisco NCS CLI environment, use any SSH client that supports SSH v2.

 The following example shows you how to log in with a Secure Shell (SSH) client (connecting to a wired WAN) via a PC by using Windows XP.
-Assuming that ACS is preconfigured through the setup utility to accept an Admin (administrator) user, log in as Admin.
+Assuming that Cisco NCS is preconfigured through the setup utility to accept an Admin (administrator) user, log in as Admin.